superfly/docs/reference/tigris.html.md

 ## Create and manage a Tigris storage bucket

 Creating and managing storage buckets happens exclusively via the [Fly CLI](/docs/flyctl/install/).
-Install it, then [signup for a Fly account](/docs/getting-started/sign-up-sign-in/).
+Install it, then [sign up for a Fly account](/docs/getting-started/sign-up-sign-in/).

 <aside class="callout">Running the following command in a Fly.io app context -- inside an app directory or specifying `-a yourapp` -- will automatically set secrets on your app.</aside>